 - Consideration will be given to the effectiveness of the principal forgiveness in reducing user rates for each project.
 If the infusion of principal forgiveness funds into a project result in a similar reduction of grant funds from another funding agency, with the result being no or limited decrease in user rates, the WPCSRF program may instead allocate the principal forgiveness to another project where final user rates will, in fact, be reduced. - 2.
-No project shall be awarded principal forgiveness more than once. - 3.
+Generally, no project shall be awarded principal forgiveness more than once.
+However, in some circumstances if project costs (after bidding) are considerably higher than anticipated, that project may be awarded additional principal forgiveness to help offset the higher costs provided there is still an open capitalization grant that has not fully allocated the maximum amount of AS allowed for under its grant conditions.
+Projects receiving additional principal forgiveness must be at or above the target rate for wastewater only (0.9% of the mMHI). - 3.
 To spread the funds to more than one project, it is proposed that the principal forgiveness will be capped at \$750,000 or 35% of the long-term SRF loan amount, whichever is less for the base cap grant; and at \$750,000 or 49% of the long-term SRF loan amount, whichever is less for the supplemental cap grant.
-These caps and percentages may change slightly depending on the projects selected in the final IUP and actual loan closed amounts. - 4.
+These caps and percentages may change slightly depending on the projects selected in the final IUP. - 4.
 Projects seeking short-term financing will not be given principal forgiveness; only long-term loans will be eligible for additional subsidy.
-Principal forgiveness will not be given for refinancing of projects. - 5.
-Projects receiving principal forgiveness will be allowed to receive extended loan terms of up to 30 years provided the loan term does not exceed the useful life of the improvements.
+Principal forgiveness will not be given for refinancing of projects.

-6. If a community determines they no longer need to utilize SRF funds any principal forgiveness awarded to that community will be awarded to the next highest rated project based on the criteria described above.
+- 5. Projects receiving principal forgiveness will be allowed to receive extended loan terms of up to 30 years provided the loan term does not exceed the useful life of the improvements. - 6.
+If a community determines they no longer need to utilize SRF funds any principal forgiveness awarded to that community will be awarded to the next highest rated project based on the criteria described above.

-The proposed list of projects that will receive WPCSRF funds in SFY23 is included as Attachment III and Attachment IIIA.
+The proposed list of projects that will receive WPCSRF funds in SFY24 is included as Attachment III and Attachment IIIA.